ANTON & MAGGIE SWARTZ

 The original of this picture is curved outward making it impossible to scan or copy.
 So, this is a photograph of the picture and the quality of the reproduction is, therefore, less than ideal.

-So far, I found his name mentioned in the censuses of 1880 and 1900.
 The 1880 records are from the LDS web site and are not primary records; in other words, the online records I have seen so far are not a copy of the actual document, but is digital data entered by hand by a person looking at a copy of the original.
-Those records show his name as being Antone Sworts.
+Those records show her name to be Maggie Sworts.
 The records I have from the 1900 census are from microfilm copies of the original documents.
-Those records clearly (in my opinion) show his name as Anton Swartz.
+Those records clearly (in my opinion) show her name as Maggie Swartz.
 The name Sworts appears to be a Soundex spelling.
 Soundex, if you do not know, is a way of identifying persons based upon similar sounds within their names.
 Thus, a person can still be found even it the name is phonetically spelled or slightly misspelled.
-I will eventually cover that subject.
+I will eventually cover that subject under the heading Genealogy Resources which links from the Genealogy Home Page.

-The 1900 census shows Anton living with his wife, Maggie, daughter, Estella and sons, Victor and Glen.
-Thus, this record is unquestionably that of my great grandfather.
-I believe that there was a fourth and older son, George, who I believe moved out of his home when he was a teenager and before this census.
-In 1900, the census says that Anton was 43 years old and his birth date was August, 1856.
-It shows that he and his parents were born in Germany and that he came to the United States in 1870, thirty years prior.
-It does not show that he was naturalized.
-His occupation is listed as that of a cigar maker.
+The 1900 census shows Maggie living with her husband, Anton, daughter, Estella and sons, Victor and Glen.
+Thus, this record is unquestionably that of my great grandmother.
+I believe that there was a fourth and older son, George, who must have moved out of his house by this census.
+In 1900, the census says that Maggie was 40 years old and her birth date was April, 1860.
+It shows that she was born in Illinois, but that her parents were born in New York.
+She has no listed occupation, so I presume she stayed home with the children.

 Of course, the 1890 census data is not available due to the fire at the Commerce Department.
-The 1880 census data mentioned above shows Anton to be a farmer living with his wife, Maggie Sworts, and one month old son, Garfield.
-In talking to my aunt before her death, she had no recollection of a child named Garfield, but the 1900 census does show that Maggie had 7 children, but only 4 were living.
+The 1880 census data mentioned above shows Maggie living with her husband, Antone, and one month old son, Garfield.
+In talking to my aunt recently, she had no recollection of a child named Garfield, but the 1900 census does show that Maggie had 7 children, but only 4 were living.
 Therefore, I presume Garfield and 2 other children died at a young age which was not uncommon in those times.

 I have written a little about the children of Anton and Maggie Swartz.
 If interested, click here to link to stories about their children.